 This Habit Helps Me

-On this list will be people in diverse scenarios such as business kowners, tradesmen, professionals, salespeople, corporate managers, clerks, labourers, engineers, scientists, students and so on.
+On this list will be people in diverse scenarios such as business owners, tradesmen, professionals, salespeople, corporate managers, clerks, laborers, engineers, scientists, students, and so on.

 I consider the marital status of those listening to me.